 Based on the recommendation of the Compensation Committee, the Board voted to approve and recommend to stockholders that they approve the amendment of the AtriCure, Inc. 2014 Stock Incentive Plan (2014 Plan).
-The amendments consist of an increase of 900,000 shares of common stock available for issuance under the 2014 Plan, from 3,450,000 to 4,350,000.
+The amendment consists of an increase of 900,000 shares of common stock available for issuance under the 2014 Plan, from 4,350,000 to 5,250,000.
 The increase in the total number of common shares available for issuance with respect to incentive stock options in accordance with the Internal Revenue Code (Code) is also 900,000.
-The 2014 Plan includes other amendments that stockholders are not being asked to approve, which were effective upon the Board's approval on February 26, 2019.
 The 2014 Plan as it is proposed to be amended and restated would allow us to continue to attract and retain high quality and higher performing directors, executives and other employees with equity incentives.
 If we cannot offer equity-based compensation we may have to increase our use of cash compensation which could have an adverse impact on our business plans and operations.

-This 2014 Amended and Restated Stock Incentive Plan (Amended 2014 Plan) document is attached as Annex B and is marked to show all of these amendments.

-Set forth below are: a summary of the principal features of the Amended 2014 Plan and a description of the U.S. federal income tax consequences under the Amended 2014 Plan.
-The summary of the principal features of the Amended 2014 Plan does not purport to be complete and is qualified in its entirety by reference to Annex B.
+This 2014 Stock Incentive Plan (Amended 2014 Plan) document is attached as Annex A. Set forth below are a summary of the principal features of the Amended 2014 Plan and a description of the U.S. federal income tax consequences under the Amended 2014 Plan.
+The summary of the principal features of the Amended 2014 Plan does not purport to be complete and is qualified in its entirety by reference to Annex A.